An easy and accessible mountain helihike on trail behind Nelson City

 The Mount Richmond Forest Park is a rugged, mountainous, mainly forest clad park sitting between the Nelson and Marlborough regions.
 While it is literally on Nelsons back doorstep, it is relatively undiscovered by visitors, and infrequently visited by experienced trampers, due to its rugged nature and challenging access to its interior.

 We access the hike on a relatively short helicopter flight from Nelson Airport, landing at around 1000 metres (3000ft).
-The hike itself is a relatively easy 2 – 3 hour hike, initially on a rocky trail over uneven ground through alpine tussock in a dramatic landscape, before joining the Dun mountain trail.
-The Dun mountain trail, formed on the bed of New Zealand’s first railway (horse drawn) built in 1850, has been a well known Nelson hiking trail for many years and is now also one of New Zealand’s premier mountain biking trails.
+The hike itself is a relatively easy 2 – 3 hour walk, initially on a rocky trail over uneven ground through alpine tussock in a dramatic landscape, before joining the wide and gentle gradient of the Dun mountain trail.
+The trail, formed on the bed of New Zealand’s first railway (horse drawn) built in 1850, has been a well known Nelson hiking trail for many years and is now also one of New Zealand’s premier mountain biking trails.

 The trip provides wonderful views of the top of the South Island across the Marlborough Sounds to the North Island, Kaikoura, Marlborough, and Nelson and Tasman Bay.

 The Dun Mountain helihike is suitable for a wide range of walkers as the trail gradient is easy and downhill.
 The initial rocky part part of the hike can be avoided if clients prefer.
 The total trip takes about 3 – 4 hours from takeoff to return.